+19. You can interpret the story however the hell (or heaven) you want.
 "At the end of the day, I always maintain you can substitute The Book of Mormon for The Bible: The Musical or The Quran: The Musical," says Gavin Creel, who plays Elder Price.
 "It's using this particular framework to use an example about what faith means.
 For me, the story is less about The Book of Mormon and more about one nineteen-year-old who thinks he's got it all figured out and another nineteen-year-old who just wants to fit in.
 And who hasn't felt those two things?
 All the other stuff that surrounds it is just Trey [Parker] and Matt [Stone] framing those themes."

+18. Mormons aren't just an easy target.
+They're a lens.
 "They definitely took a chance in writing about a religion that is in the news a lot today," says Grey Henson, who plays Elder McKinley.
 "It's not even just about Mormonism; it's a vehicle for the show to be written.
 It's funny and silly and happy, and we don't make them caricatures.
 It's not about putting them under the magnifying glass or picking on them."

+17. No topic is off limits.
 "The one thing I really respect about Matt and Trey, which I always have, is that nothing is sacred," says Kevin Mambo, who plays Mafala Hatimbi.
 "The minute you do that, it changes the conversation on the rest of it.
 We should be able to laugh, or at least discuss all of it, and I think only couching it in some really base, sophomoric humor allows us to look at it directly and not skirt around it or be cute about it.
 Just here it is.
 Look at it."

+16. Unless, of course, it's just not funny.
 "There was a time when we were in tech, and the guy playing the father came out in his Jesus costume, and Jeffrey Dahmer was supposed to be fucking the dad in this scene, but instead he was now fucking Jesus," co-creator Robert Lopez says.
 "We were like, 'That's not funny, and it's really wrong.'
 If it's not funny, if it's just gratuitous for no reason, no one likes to be bummed out by offensive stuff."

 Click through for the rest of the list.

+15. All the standards of traditional musicals are still in there somewhere.
 "What I love about this show is that it takes conventional aspects of musical comedy and staging and choreographing and interjects really modern sentiment and ideas," Creel says.
 "I saw it in previews and was completely dazzled.
 The performance is genius, the writing is fast and the staging is so funny."

 14. You're just as likely to cry as to cackle.
 "I think the wide range of emotion it gives people is something that surprises them," Henson says.
 "You will laugh uproariously and then cry and really be affected and touched.
 That's really exciting for me in a show -- to have that wide range of effect on people -- and I think that's why audiences keep coming back."

+13. Setting the controversial concepts to music changes them entirely.
 "When you sing these words for the first time instead of reading them, it's all different," says Jared Gertner, who plays Elder Cunningham and starred in the musical's original Broadway run.
 "Matt and Trey write South Park, and they have these lines you can't believe anyone is writing or saying, but then they have little cartoon children say it and somehow it works.
 Somehow, when you musicalize these ideas, it taps into a different part of the audience.
 I don't understand the brilliance, but I respect it."

+12. Every once in a while, someone still walks out.
 "I saw one, and she kind of looked around like, 'Come on, guys!'"
 Lopez says.
 "She made a spectacle and very obviously put her program down into the garbage."

+11. The play has widened the doors for musical theater.
 "The Book of Mormon has changed the face of American musical theater," Henson says.
 "I believe the statements and the guts the show has is something people never thought they would see on a Broadway stage, or for us on the touring stage.
 Hopefully, after this show we will see more.
 That's what's exciting about theater, when it surprises you and takes you off guard.
 I think it's made it okay to take chances."